-According to the University of California, carpet beetles can cause serious damage to homes.
-Their favorite targets are fabric, furniture, furs, and stored food.
+A study by the University of California found that carpet beetles can cause serious damage to homes.
+The most common targets of these creatures are fabrics, furniture, furs, and stored food.

-Carpet beetles feed on any material that contains animal products.
-This is why leather, wool, silk, fur, and other natural fibers are so often targeted.
+The carpet beetle feeds on any material that contains animal products.
+Therefore, leather, wool, silk, fur, and other natural fibers are a common target.

-Get rid of all the extra clothes that you don’t need in order to avoid encouraging the carpet beetles to feed on them, and give everything else in your house a thorough cleaning.
-Make sure you wash your pets clothing and bedding as well to rid the surface of extra hair.
-Remove any birds’ nests near your house; they are a favorite spots for adults to lay their eggs.
+Get rid of all the extra clothes that you don’t need in order to avoid encouraging the carpet beetles to feed on them.
+In addition, give everything else in your house a thorough cleaning.
+Your pets’ clothing and bedding should also be washed to remove extra hair.
+You should remove any birds’ nests near your house, as they are a favorite nesting site for carpet beetles.

-Finally, give your house a thorough spray to kill any carpet beetles that might still be lurking in your clothes and furniture even after the cleaning.
-There are solutions especially for carpet beetles that are organic and safe for pets and family.
-EcoSMART is one such brand that has no harmful chemicals products and is known to be 100 percent effective in getting rid of these critters.
+Lastly, spray your house thoroughly to kill any carpet beetles that may still be hiding in your clothes and furniture after cleaning.
+There are organic solutions specifically designed for carpet beetles that are safe for pets and the family.
+EcoSMART is one such brand that uses no harmful chemicals and is known to be 100 percent effective in removing these pests.

-Carpet beetles are among the most obnoxious of all home pests.
-They’re unsightly to look at, reproduce rapidly, and cause a lot of damage to your carpets, furniture, and clothing.
+In terms of home pests, carpet beetles are among the most obnoxious.
+These pests are unsightly, reproduce rapidly, and cause a lot of damage to carpets, furniture, and clothing.

 IMPORTANT: A professional pest control service is the best option when you’re not sure what type of pest infestation you have.